Lucius Cary, 2nd Viscount Falkland

 Lucius Cary, 2nd Viscount Falkland PC (c.
-1610 – 20 September 1643) was an English author and politician who sat in the House of Commons from 1640 to 1642.
+1610 – 20 September 1643) was an English writer and politician who sat in the House of Commons from 1640 to 1642.
 He fought on the Royalist side in the English Civil War and was killed in action at the First Battle of Newbury.

 Early life

 Cary was born at Burford in either 1609 or 1610 as the son of Sir Henry Cary, afterwards first Viscount Falkland, and his wife Elizabeth, whose father Sir Lawrence Tanfield was at that time Lord Chief Baron of the Exchequer.
 Henry Cary, a member of an ancient Devon family, was lord deputy of Ireland from 1622 to 1629.
 He was made Viscount Falkland and Lord Cary in 1620.
 His viscountcy, Falkland, was a royal burgh in Scotland, notwithstanding that the Carys were an English family and had no connection with the burgh, though letters patent were later issued naturalising the Viscount and his successors as Scottish subjects.